PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 **Allowable expenses:**
 - Community events: this includes room rentals, refreshments, devices used for events (for example microphone, camera, lightning), and similar costs.
 - Promotional materials: such as stickers, banners, T-shirts, and other marketing materials.
-- Software tools: Subscription-based tools or one-time software purchases that benefit the chapter (these may also be shared across chapters).
+- Software tools: Subscription-based tools or one-time software purchases that benefit the chapter (these may also be shared across chapters - see [shared tools list](./Docs/shared_tools.md)).
 - To pay/reimburse costs to speakers for PyLadies events
 - Travel reimbursement for members to go to other events (note the regional restrictions)
 - Educational material for events or raffle prizes such as books, ebooks or vouchers for online courses